hectorv56/Azure-Firewall-Shutdown-Schedule/README.md

-# Azure Firewall Shutdown Schedule
+# Azure Firewall Automatic Shutdown Schedule

 Azure Firewall can be expensive ($1,317.65/month minimum for a standard firewall) if you are only using it for lab or testing purposes.
-You can shut down (to stop billing) and start back again an Azure firewall using PowerShell.
-You can also create a schedule to shut down Azure Firewall.
+You can shut down (to stop billing) and start an Azure firewall back up again using PowerShell.
+You can also create a schedule to shut down Azure Firewall automatically.

 ## Schedule Azure Firewall Automatic Shutdown Using the Portal